 Ways to fix the problem at home

-It is possible to treat sores that have crawled out above the lip and hurt at home, resorting to traditional medicine.
+You can treat sores that have come out above the lip and hurt at home, resorting to traditional medicine.
 These methods will help prevent the disease from developing:

-Here are some helpful tips to help you deal with the problem of white sores and reduce pain:
+Below are a number of useful tips that will help you cope with the problem of white sores and reduce pain:

-1. Do not drink carbonated water and avoid foods high in acid.
-It is relevant if the cause of ulcers is increased acidity (we recommend reading: acidity in the mouth: causes and how to treat it?).
+1. Avoid drinking carbonated water and avoid foods that are high in acid.
+This is relevant if the cause of ulcers is increased acidity (we recommend reading: acidity in the mouth: causes and how to treat it?).

-2. Sores will not be able to develop if you constantly drink cool water or apply a piece of ice to the affected area.
+2. Sores will not develop if you constantly drink cool water or apply a piece of ice to the affected area.

-3. With severe pain, you can resort to local painkillers with lidocaine, for example, Calgel.
+3. For severe pain, you can resort to topical painkillers with lidocaine, for example, Kalgel.

 4. Continue good oral care.